akihikodaki/cld3-ruby/README.md

 ## Credits

-This program was written by Akihiko Odaki.
+This program was written by Akihiko Odaki and other contributors.
 CLD3 was written by its own authors.